pkarsy/persist_mqtt/README.md

 - Works even with Tasmota "savedata = OFF" command

 ## Disadvantages
 - The module cannot be used immediatelly, complicating the import as we've seen above.
-See below additional ways to address this.
 - limited space for variables (~1000 bytes in json format)
 - The speed of save() is slow.
 However mqtt is performed asynchronously (I believe) so the save() actually returns fast, but the data needs some time (imposed by network latency) to reach the server.
 The other operations pt.var1=val1 etc do not have a speed penaly
-- **Whenever has access to the server can view and change the variables !
-BE WARNED !**
+- **Anyone who has access to the server, can view and change the variables !
+BE WARNED !
+DO NOT USE IT FOR CONFIDENTIAL DATA**
 - if the project does not need an MQTT server or not even network connectivity, the use of this module adds complexity and an unnececary point of failure.

-Here are some patterns of importing the module safely.

 ## Temporarily using persist_mqtt instead of persist for development
 You may want this to reduce flash wear and/or to be able to view the variables in real time.

-'autoexec.be'
+'autoexec_ready.be' See "Imprting the module" above
 ```
-import persist_mqtt as pt
-pt.exec( /-> load('mycode.be'))
+load('mycode.be')
 ```

 'mycode.be'